-"I have had requests from patients to have features of their face look like Barbie," says Spiegel, who has not treated Lukyanova.
+"I have had requests from patients to have features of their face look like Barbie," says Spiegel, who has not treated Valeria.
 "They ask to have their nose, lips and jaw done to resemble the doll."

-Both Speigel and Ackerman believe the living doll had some work on her body to achieve her shocking proportions.
+Both Speigel and Ackerman believe the living doll had some work on her body to acheive her shocking proportions.
 "She is so slender that her breasts are unlikely to be natural," Spiegel tells Shine.
 "She may well of had breast augmentation or rib removal to get her narrow waist line."Valeria's home-made video, minus the doll eyes.
 (Youtube)

 "Many people say bad things about people who want to perfect themselves," she says.
 "It's hard work, but they dismiss it as something done by surgeons or computer artists.
 This is how they justify not wanting to strive for self-improvement.
 It's how they explain their continued inaction.
 It's just an excuse."

 The fetish to become a "Human Barbie" dates back to the early, cruder days of plastic surgery, when infatuations with the iconic doll lent themselves to episodes of Sally Jesse Raphael and televised investigations into body dysmorphia.